 It may be appropriate to thank the contributor in the Acknowledgements section of the Review.

 It is important that substantive comments are published as soon as possible, unless the CRG has a compelling reason not to do so, or if the contributor does not wish the comment to be published.
 Examples of comments that might not be published are those where it becomes apparent that the contributor is clearly mistaken, or when the CRG has a reason to believe that the contributor has a significant, undeclared conflict of interest.
 The Feedback Editor should raise concerns about conflict of interest with the contributor.
-All substantive comments should be dealt with within three months.
+All substantive comments should be published within three weeks after submission.

-A response from the review authors is sought and should be published promptly, either at the same time as the comment is published, or subsequently.
+A response from the review authors is usually sought and should be published subsequently.
 Review authors' responses should be confined to comments about the review itself and should relate directly to the content of the comment.
+In some cases it may be more appropriate for one of the CRG editorial team to respond.

-In some cases the comment may be edited or summarised (for example if the comment is particularly long with repetitious content) by the Feedback Editor, who will send the revised version to the comment contributor, informing them of the intention to publish the revised version.
-If the contributor had already consented to editing and publication of the comment, this is a courtesy and if the contributor does not respond within a specified time, the comment is published.
+In some cases the comment may be edited or summarized (for example if the comment is particularly long with repetitious content, or it goes outside the scope of the review being commented on) by the Feedback Editor, who will send the revised version to the comment contributor, informing them of the intention to publish the revised version.
+The contributor will have already consented to editing and publication of the comment when they submitted the Comment, so this is a courtesy,